Fencing Your Yard

 Lock it Up

 Fence gates should be locked at all times to prevent workers, children or others from entering your property and potentially leaving the fence gate open.
-Too many times, dogs are killed after escaping through an unlatched gate that the unsuspecting owner thought was secure.
+Too many times, dogs are lost or killed after escaping through an unlatched gate that the unsuspecting owner thought was secure.
 A padlock is best – don’t rely on the latches built into the gate.
 It’s possible for someone to pry the latch open or reach over and unlatch the gate.
 Periodically inspect your fencing and gates to make sure the perimeter is secure for your dog.
-Make sure your dog always wears a buckle style collar with current identification tags (that include your phone number) in case he escapes.
+Make sure your dog always wears a buckle or snap style collar with current identification tags (that includes your phone number) in case he escapes.

 Leashed is Loved!

-Whenever your dog is outside the fenced yard, keep it on a leash.
+Whenever your dog is outside the fenced yard, keep him or her on a leash.
 Don’t fool yourself with a false sense of security when it comes to your dog.
 Regardless of how well trained he is, your companion, first and foremost, is a dog.
 And all dogs follow their instincts.
 It only takes ONCE … the one time he takes off after a squirrel or a passing dog, there will surely be a car in his path.
 Please read more about this topic in our “Leashed is Loved” section.

 More info . . .
 Please read more about safety in our “backyard safety” section.